Jim Crow laws: Early attempts to break Jim Crow

 The Civil Rights Act of 1875, introduced by Charles Sumner and Benjamin Butler, stipulated a guarantee that everyone, regardless of race, color, or previous condition of servitude, was entitled to the same treatment in public accommodations, such as inns, public transportation, theaters, and other places of recreation.
 This Act had little effect in practice.
 An 1883 Supreme Court decision ruled that the act was unconstitutional in some respects, saying Congress was not afforded control over private persons or corporations.
 With white southern Democrats forming a solid voting bloc in Congress, due to having outsize power from keeping seats apportioned for the total population in the South (although hundreds of thousands had been disenfranchised), Congress did not pass another civil rights law until 1957.

 In 1887, Rev. William Henry Heard lodged a complaint with the Interstate Commerce Commission against the Georgia Railroad and Banking Company for discrimination, citing its provision of different cars for white and black/colored passengers.
 The company successfully appealed for relief on the grounds it offered "separate but equal" accommodation.

 In 1890, Louisiana passed a law requiring separate accommodations for colored and white passengers on railroads.
-Louisiana law distinguished between "white", "black" and "colored" (that is, people of mixed European and African ancestry).
+Louisiana law distinguished between "white", "black" and "colored" (that is, mixed creoles of color).
 The law had already specified that black people could not ride with white people, but colored people could ride with white people before 1890.
 A group of concerned black, colored and white citizens in New Orleans formed an association dedicated to rescinding the law.
 The group persuaded Homer Plessy to test it; he was a man of color who was of fair complexion and one-eighth "Negro" in ancestry.

 In 1892, Plessy bought a first-class ticket from New Orleans on the East Louisiana Railway.
 Once he had boarded the train, he informed the train conductor of his racial lineage and took a seat in the whites-only car.
 He was directed to leave that car and sit instead in the "coloreds only" car.
 Plessy refused and was immediately arrested.
 The Citizens Committee of New Orleans fought the case all the way to the United States Supreme Court.
 They lost in Plessy v.
 Ferguson (1896), in which the Court ruled that "separate but equal" facilities were constitutional.
 The finding contributed to 58 more years of legalized discrimination against black and colored people in the United States.

 In 1908, Congress defeated an attempt to introduce segregated streetcars into the capital.